sudomf/tailwind-job/README.md

 </div>
 ```

-To use a component, you just need to call it with `c-` prefix in any another html file.
+To use a component, you just need to call it with `c-` prefix in any other HTML file.

 Example: